Variable-speed, Variable-volume Pump and MotorComponent

 General Overview

 A variable-speed, variable-volume (VSVV) pump and motor circulate liquid (e.g., water or water and glycol solution) through a piping network where the flow rate fluctuates as required by the plant and systems they serve.
 Outdoor air temperature (OAT) is the independent variable that drives the pump speed since heating and cooling loads are generally affected by OAT.
-The pump motor is equipped with a variable frequency drive (VFD) which may be integrated in the pump and motor package or installed separately.
+The pump motor is equipped with a variable frequency drive (VFD) that may be integrated in the pump and motor package or installed separately.
 Centrifugal pumps are the most common type of pumps used in buildings.

 Table 1 shows the plant and system configurations that may contain a VSVV pump and motor and the controlling variable.